 With the advent of video verification (VV), which uses video surveillance cameras in a home or office to confirm in real time that an intruder is present, law enforcement can authorize faster responses than an unverified alarm.

-A report from the US Department of Justice confirms that with VV, response rates drop from an average of 45 minutes in response time for unverified alarms to only seven minutes on average.
+A report from the US Department of Justice confirms that with VV, response rates drop from an average of 45 minutes in response time for unverified alarms to only 7 minutes on average.

 While these trends continue to improve the ability for both security companies and law enforcement to catch those who would break in and enter homes, these systems are also growing in complexity.